 In this article we’ll look at the resources and preparation you’ll need to teach English online, especially if your goal is to be an independent ESL instructor.
 If you’ve been working for a big ESL company for a while, then you probably already have the necessary communication hardware.
 I’ll do a review of that, and then we’ll discuss some web apps and other tools that you’ll need.
 But first, let’s consider what qualifications you need in order to teach English online.

 Teaching English Online Without a Degree

 Most big ESL companies these days will insist on their teachers having an undergraduate degree or at least a TESOL / TEFL certificate.
 Usually they aren’t too picky about what you “majored” in as long as you’ve got your piece of paper to show you completed the course.
 The prevailing attitude of hiring companies seems to be that any old Bachelor’s Degree will tick the box.

 TESOL (Teaching English as a Second Overseas Language) and TEFL (Teaching English as a Foreign Language) courses vary widely in completion requirements and cost.
 It seems like one of the more popular TEFL certificates can be completed in 120 hours for €119 (but search Groupon first.
 You can probably find a huge discount coupon).
 Make up your own mind about the quality.
 Nevertheless, many companies will accept it as the only paper qualification you need to teach English online.

 Fortunately, if you are working as an independent online instructor you can largely forget about such formal qualifications.
 I’m not saying these educational qualifications don’t make you a better teacher.
 In fact, I’m sure that in most cases they DO help to make you more capable in your work.
-What I’m saying is that formal qualifications aren’t strictly necessary if you want to teach English online for yourself.
+What I’m saying is that formal qualifications aren’t strictly necessary if you want to teach English online by yourself.